-Topical anesthesia is needed for common procedures such as suturing, wound cleaning, injection administration, cosmetic and laser procedures, tattooing, etc. The ideal topical anesthetic would provide complete anesthesia following a simple pain-free application, not contain narcotics or controlled substances, and be safe to use.
+Topical anesthesia is needed for common procedures such as tattoo removal, suturing, wound cleaning, injection administration, cosmetic and laser procedures, tattooing, etc. The ideal topical anesthetic would provide complete anesthesia following a simple pain-free application, not contain narcotics or controlled substances, and be safe to use.
 The most popular local anesthetics used include: Lignocaine (lidocaine), benzocaine, tetracaine (amethocaine) and prilocaine.

 BLT – A triple-anesthetic gel containing benzocaine, lidocaine, and tetracaine (BLT Gel) has also been reported to be effective when applied prior to laser procedures.
 Convenience of application without need for occlusion is an advantage of this topical anesthetic gel.
 It has a slower onset compared to our PLT cream and due to the increased risk of developing methemoglobinemia (altered haemoglobin) with benzocaine when applied to large areas we usually recommend the PLT or LT gels instead as they are considered safer.

 These over the counter creams are available from us.
 Either contact us for details or register for a free online consultation.

 All these combinations above can be made stronger with a valid doctors prescription.
 Contact us for details.

 Topical Triple-Anesthetic Gel Compared With 3 Topical Anesthetics

 Department of Dermatologic Surgery, University of California, San Francisco.